bekk/bekk-christmas/post/thecloud/serverless-containers-with-google-cloud-run.md

 You have several options for build and deploy.
 You can use the Cloud Console/UI, the `gcloud` CLI and [automatic deploy from Git](https://cloud.google.com/run/docs/continuous-deployment-with-cloud-build).
 The [documentation](https://cloud.google.com/run/docs/building/containers) is so good and concise that I won't flesh it out here, but merely give a small example.

-**Build using Cloud Build CLI in your sources folder**: `gcloud builds submit --tag gcr.io/[PROJECT-ID]/[IMAGE-NAME]`
+**Build using Cloud Build CLI in your sources folder**

+`gcloud builds submit --tag gcr.io/[PROJECT-ID]/[IMAGE]`

-**Deploy using CLI**: `gcloud run deploy SERVICE-NAME --image gcr.io/PROJECT-ID/IMAGE-NAME`
+**Deploy using CLI**:

+`gcloud run deploy SERVICE-NAME --image gcr.io/PROJECT-ID/IMAGE`

 You can set which region to deploy in with `--region` and many other config flags as described below.
-Full re

 ## Configuration